-Table 5 shows that in 2019, an estimated 187 CO poisoning deaths resulted from exposure to CO in home locations, including an estimated 15 deaths from CO in detached structures at residential locations (i.e., sheds, detached garages); and another 18 from CO in structures not intended originally as a permanent residence (i.e., camper trailers, sea-land shipping containers).
-From 2017 to 2019, an estimated annual average of 164 deaths (76% of the annual average estimate for all CO deaths) resulted from exposure to CO in home locations.
-In 2019, an estimated 21 deaths resulted from CO in temporary shelters, such as campers, cabins, and trailers used for shelter.
-For 2017 to 2019, an annual average of 22 deaths (10%) resulted from CO in temporary shelters.
-Deaths due to CO exposures in temporary shelters were most associated with heating sources or generators.
+Table 5 shows that in 2020, an estimated 161 CO poisoning deaths resulted from exposure to CO in home locations, including an estimated 21 deaths from CO in detached structures at residential locations (i.e., sheds, detached garages).
+There were another 24 deaths from CO in structures not designed to be a permanent residence (i.e., camper trailers, sea-land shipping containers).
+From 2018 to 2020, an estimated annual average of 164 deaths (73% of the annual average estimate for all CO deaths) resulted from exposure to CO in home locations.
+In 2020, an estimated 24 deaths resulted from CO in temporary shelters, such as campers, cabins, and trailers used for shelter.
+For 2018 to 2020, an annual average of 27 deaths (12%) resulted from CO in temporary shelters were most associated with heating sources or generators.

-A small percentage of the CO poisoning deaths resulted from CO in vehicles (such as passenger vans, trucks, automobiles, or boats), where a consumer product was the CO-producing product in use.
-In 2019, there were an estimated 19 CO deaths in this category.
-For the 3-year period 2017 to 2019, an annual average of 17 deaths (8%) resulted from CO in vehicles.
-Vehicle location incidents in this 3-year period usually involved a generator, LP heater, grill, or the burning of charcoal inside the vehicle.
+A small percentage of the CO poisoning deaths resulted from CO in vehicles (such as passenger vans, trucks, automobiles, or boats) where a consumer product was the CO-producing product in use.
+In 2020, there were an estimated 16 CO deaths in this category.
+For the 3-year period 2018 to 2020, an annual average of 22 deaths (10%) resulted from CO in vehicles.
+These vehicle location incidents in the 3-year period usually involved a generator, LP heater, grill, or the burning of charcoal inside the vehicle.